abhishek-dev-2002/grpc-rateLimiter-golang/README.md

 The Limiter checks Redis for the request count and decides whether to allow or reject the request.

 Request Handling:
 If allowed: the request proceeds to the gRPC handler.
 If rejected: a RateLimitResponse is returned with allowed: false and a descriptive message.

 Redis as Backend:
 Redis is used because it supports atomic operations and TTL-based expiry, making it ideal for distributed rate limiting across multiple gRPC server instances.

-Docker Setup
-Build and run the Docker container:

-bash
-Copy
-Edit
-docker build -t grpc-ratelimiter . docker run -p 50051:50051 grpc-ratelimiter
-Testing
-Start the server.

-Run the client multiple times.

-After exceeding the rate limit, requests will be rejected with an appropriate message.